SarvarKh/ofn-wiki/Angular-and-OFN.md

 The priceBreakdownPopup directive (which controls our tooltip) is named according to a convention established in the $tooltip service, allowing us to use [our own template](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/app/assets/javascripts/templates/price_breakdown.html.haml) and potentially our own behaviour.

 #### Active Model Serializers (AMS)
-We use AMS to render JSON.
-Although some older injection is still being done with Rabl templates, everything should be done in AMS henceforth.
+We use AMS to render JSON, although some older injection is still being done with Rabl templates.
+AMS supports key-cased caching, which we use with memcache to improve JSON rendering performance.

 All serializers are scoped to an "API" namespace, e.g. API::ProductSerializer.
 This is because AMS will automatically be associated with models by a naming convention, which causes problems in the Admin backend:
 ```ruby